njt-tools-open/library-creator/packages/lib-cli/README.md

 # @njt-tools-open/lib-cli

-Easy to create a library as single or tree-shaking mode.
+Easy to create a library as single or multiple mode.

 ## Quick Overview